kamarada/guia-opensuse/aplicativos.md

 ---
 layout: default
 title: 6.
-Apps for Common Tasks - Applications to Perform the Most Common Tasks
+Aplicativos para tarefas comuns - aplicativos para fazer as tarefas mais comuns
-permalink: apps
+permalink: aplicativos
 ---

-# 6. Apps for Common Tasks
+# 6. Aplicativos para tarefas comuns

 Here's a list of applications used to perform common tasks, they're all installed by default and are all high quality, but naturally you can replace them with alternatives if you wish.